CSSUoB/cssuob.github.io/membership.md

 ## Standard Member

 You're automatically considered a standard member if you're a registered student at UoB.
-This also includes if you're only a part time student or resitting internally.
+This also includes if you're only a part-time student or resitting internally.

 </div>